Spreadsheet Models for Managers

 8

-One of the three basic financial statements, it reports changes in the cash position of the organization, in the form of inflows and outflows.
+One of the three financial statements, it reports changes in the cash position of the organization, in the form of inflows and outflows.

 category